sourabh48/AutoSecureHome/README.md

 # AutoSecureHome

+## About This Project ( Must Read )

-This is a IoT cum Android project based on Home Automation and Security
+This is a IoT cum Android project based on Home Automation and Security.
+This project is done to demonstrate how to implement home-automation and security in your home easily.

+## Equipments needed:

+> ModeMCU(esp8266)